NOTE: As of May 2023, we are ONLY accepting applications from graduate students for the 2023-2024 school year.

-The UC hires undergraduate and graduate students to work as writing/speaking consultants.
-Students from any major may apply.
+Each year, the University Writing Center (UWC) hires undergraduate and graduate students to work as writing/speaking consultants.

 - Be available Wednesdays from 8 a.m. to 10 a.m. in the fall

-Undergraduate writing consultants will be paid $12 an hour with the potential to earn up to $15 after additional professional development.
-Graduate students enrolled in a masters program will begin at $13 an hour and those in a doctoral program will begin at $16 an hour, with the potential to earn raises after completing additional professional development.
-Consultants are paid for all time spent in training.
+Graduate students enrolled in a masters program will begin at $15 an hour and those in a doctoral program will begin at $17 an hour, with the potential to earn raises after completing additional professional development.

 NOTE: Graduate student positions are paid hourly.
 We are not currently offering assistantships to new hires.
 Students must be eligible to work in the United States and graduate students must have approval from their department.

-Consultants work one-to-one with Aggies on improving their writing and speaking at both of our locations: Evans Library on the main campus and the Business Library & Collaboration Commons on West Campus.
+Consultants work one-to-one with Aggies on improving their writing and speaking at both of our locations: Evans Library on the main campus and the Business Library & Collaboration Commons on west campus.
 They consult on-line and in person.
 They may also occasionally serve as our receptionist, help develop tutoring materials, conduct classroom workshops, represent the writing center at various functions, and do special projects.
 Graduate consultants will have additional duties, including helping with programming for graduate students such as our writing retreats and online writing accountability groups.

 Candidates must be highly responsible and mature, and must possess excellent writing skills, interpersonal skills, and oral communication skills.